 127/128 Sloane St., Belgravia

 One of the latest trends in fashion is for boutiques to become all-day hangouts, boasting all the necessary parts: good food, coffee, and cocktails.
 The gang at Boutique 1 have gone all out and teamed up with East London's Bistrotheque, masters of the boozy brunch and weekend fashion hang.
-In their new, tIny Sloane Street location, the décor's brighter and leafier but the cocktails, strong coffees, and the indulgent snacks, like classic cheese toasties, remain.
-In addition, they've added tea to the menu for a girly afternoon treat.
+In their new, tiny Sloane Street location, the décor's brighter and leafier, but the cocktails, strong coffees, and indulgent snacks, like classic cheese toasties, remain.
+In addition, they've added tea to the menu for a girlie afternoon treat.

 La Poule au Pot

 This idyllic little French restaurant in Chelsea is well documented as one of the most romantic restaurants in London.
 The décor is French countryside without being cheesy, complete with candlelit nooks, dried flowers, and cluttered wall decorations.
 The classic French fare (ratatouille, coq au vin) lives up to the ambience.
 The chocolate mousse is not to be missed.

 7 Sloane Square, Belgravia

 This restaurant is situated in a great location, right on the square, making it the ideal spot for traditional afternoon tea in a posh Chelsea environment (the menu is refreshingly well-priced despite the environs).
 The Botanist Breakfast, which is perfect for kicking off a full day of wandering, includes a generous main dish and coffee and rings in at £12.

 If you’re visiting London, it’s sort of a requirement to visit a pub, and the Grenadier is our long-time favorite.
 It’s tucked away in a cobblestone mews and features a cozy fireplace for rainy days.
 Once you’ve settled in, take the time to sample the fantastic beer menu and indulge in some classic pub food.

 The Thomas Cubitt